greenelab/phenoplier_manuscript/manuscript.md

 Understanding how dysregulated transcriptional processes result in tissue-specific pathology requires a mechanistic interpretation of expression regulation across different cell types.
 It has been shown that this insight is key for the development of new therapies.
-These mechanisms can be identified with transcriptome-wide association studies (TWAS), which have represented an important step forward to test the mediating role of gene expression in GWAS hits.
+These mechanisms can be identified with transcriptome-wide association studies (TWAS), which have represented an important step forward to test the mediating role of gene expression in GWAS associations.
 <!-- By training expression prediction models across several tissues, TWAS computes a gene-trait association by correlating predicted expression with the phenotype of interest. -->
-However, due to pervasive eQTLs sharing across tissues, TWAS has not been successful in identifying causal tissues, and other methods generally do not take advantage of the large amounts of RNA-seq data publicly available.
+However, due to pervasive eQTL sharing across tissues, TWAS has not been successful in identifying causal tissues, and other methods generally do not take advantage of the large amounts of RNA-seq data publicly available.
 Here we introduce a polygenic approach that leverages gene modules (genes with similar co-expression patterns) to project both gene-trait associations and pharmacological perturbation data into a common latent representation for a joint analysis.
-We observed that diseases were significantly associated with gene modules expressed in relevant cell types, such as hypothyroidism with T cells and thyroid, hypertension and lipids with adipose tissue, and heart problems with heart ventricle and muscle cells.
+We observed that diseases were significantly associated with gene modules expressed in relevant cell types, such as hypothyroidism with T cells and thyroid, hypertension and lipids with adipose tissue, and coronary artery disease with cardiomyocytes.
 Our approach was more accurate in predicting known drug-disease pairs and revealed stable trait clusters, including a complex branch involving lipids with cardiovascular, autoimmune, and neuropsychiatric disorders.
 <!-- We replicated gene module associations with cardiovascular and autoimmune diseases in the Electronic Medical Records and Genomics (eMERGE) network. -->
 Furthermore, using a CRISPR-screen, we show that genes involved in lipid regulation exhibit more consistent trait associations through gene modules than individual genes.
-Our results suggest that a gene module perspective can contextualize genetic associations and prioritize alternative therapeutical targets when GWAS hits are not druggable.
+Our results suggest that a gene module perspective can contextualize genetic associations and prioritize alternative treatment targets when GWAS hits are not druggable.

 ## Introduction